digitalcytometry/cytospace/README.md

 CytoSPACE is Copyright (2022-) by the authors.

 ## Citation
-If you are using CytoSPACE for scientific work, please cite it by:
+If you use CytoSPACE, please cite:

     TODO